 If you think your yeast is dead, proof it before trying a recipe.
 Proofing yeast that you haven’t used for a while is a good idea, especially if you like recipes that don’t call for proofing beforehand.
 Most of today’s yeasts don’t require proofing if they’re fresh, so don’t worry about it if you know your yeast is good.

 Red Star Yeast has a well-written yeast freshness test you can follow to proof-test your yeast and instructions on how to add your proofed yeast into a recipe that doesn’t call for proofing.

 If Your Yeast Is Dead…

-If you find yourself in a situation where you don’t have access to yeast, as many did in the spring of 2020, you can try your hand at creating your own sourdough starter.
-It’s a relatively painless process once you learn how to identify a healthy starter.
+If you find yourself in a situation where you don’t have access to yeast, as many did in the spring of 2020, you can try your hand at creating a sourdough starter.
+Once you learn how to identify a healthy starter, it’s a relatively painless process.
 Sourdough-focused blog The Clever Carrot has a wealth of information and recipes, including an easy-to-understand beginner sourdough starter method.